bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 ### Building the Server

 Next, we'll need to create the server itself.
-Open the `src/index.ts` file and add teh following code:
+Open the `src/index.ts` file and add the following code:

 ```ts
 import express, { Request, Response } from "express";